Zeshan-Fnu/Prison-Management-System/README.md

 # Prison-Management-System
-This system should allow user to track the spread of Covid-19 in a prison.
+This system should allow user to track the spread of Covid-19 in a prison population.